Facts And Questions about Seabbatical Long Term Charters

 What is included the prices quoted on the website?

-The prices quoted on the website are bareboat for the entire boat and not for a cabin.
-Our prices are so low that we get this question often.
-The price includes a dinghy normally 10 – 12 ft RIB with a 10 – 15 HP Outboard.
-Two sets of fins per cabin are included, but not snorkel or masks.
+The prices quoted on the website are bareboat for the entire boat, not for a cabin.
+Our prices are so low that we actually get this question.
+The price includes a dinghy normally 10 – 12 ft RIB with a 10 – 15 HP Outboard, and two sets of fins per cabin but not snorkel or masks.
 We supply two complete sets of linens and towels for each cabin so you can send some out for laundry and still have another set to use.
 The galley is well stocked; in fact we ask guests to just replace anything that has outlived it useful design life and charge us.
-David George looks forward to meeting you at the dock when you arrive to give you a boat and chart briefing.
+Our Dock Master, Robert Fredericks, looks forward to meeting you at the dock when you arrive to give you a boat and chart briefing.

-A four week cruise with Seabbatical cost about the same as a one or two week charter with our competitors or a one week crewed yacht charter.
+A four week cruise with Seabbatical cost about the same as a two week charter with our competitors or a one week crewed yacht charter.
 All our Yachts have queen berths, just think of how many friends or family members can join you throughout your charter to help share the costs and multiply the fun on your bareboat yacht vacation.
+Website pricing is subject to confirmation.

 What are the additional costs?